- Radiation Therapist

 Typically, radiation therapists are required to work a regular 40-hour per week, but they also might be required to be present on call on some nights, weekends, and holidays.
 Since a radiation therapist is required to work in one healthcare area and generally spend 90 percent of his/her time in the OR suite for cardiac cases, in other cases, they find their responsibilities extending to areas such as the surgical intensive care unit and surgical laboratory.

-Usually, radiation therapists are scheduled to work eight hours per day starting from 9 AM to 6 PM.
+Usually, a career as a radiation therapist requires them to work eight hours per day starting from 9 AM to 6 PM.
 However, depending on the requirements and the therapy schedules, the radiation therapists might be required to work for long hours.

 Weekly Hours of Work